adamsilver/fdpb/01-a-registration-form.md

 }]);
 ```

-The first parameter takes the control name and the second takes rules (as an array of objects).
+The first parameter takes the name of the control and the second takes rules (as an array of objects).
 Each rule contains two properties: method and messsage.
 The `method` is a function that test various conditions to return either `true` or `false`.
 False puts the field into an error state which is used to populate the interface with errors.

 ### Live Inline Validation

 Live inline validation gives users feedback as they type or when they leave the field (`onblur`).
 There's some evidence to show that live inline validation improves accuracy and decreases completition times in long forms[^].
-This is partially to do with giving users feedback when the field requirements are fresh in user's minds.
+This is partially to do with giving users feedback when the field's requirements are fresh in user's minds.
 But, live inline validation (or live validation for short) poses several problems.

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted early and often causing them to switch mental contexts.
 That is, between entering information and fixing it.